Our next series is being planned for 2018.

 - Asking honest, open questions and applying deep listening to others and the voice of God within.

-- Embracing paradox in the face of ministry challenges and complexities.
+- Embracing paradox in the face of challenges and complexities.

 - Building more trustworthy and compassionate relationships.